(Not

 Protuberance?

-one in private.
-Enjoying the best of both possible worlds: conventional modesty
+private.
+Enjoying the best of both possible worlds: conventional modesty and

-EMMA: We are dealing with convention in Greek art
+EMMA We are dealing with convention in Greek art and

-EMMA: Subtlety may be one of the key differences
+EMMA Subtlety may be one of the key differences between

-EMMA: Hardly.
-Do you know what art historians have
+EMMA Hardly.
+Do you know what art historians have to say

 EMMA:

-painting, preferably with close-up focus on infant Jesus)
+painting, preferably with close-up focus on infant Jesus and several other

 OTTO: